 - HRD Antwerp Express

-HRD uses innovative technology to evaluate its gems before issuing accurate grading reports.
-The company’s equipment department purchases some of the most sophisticated screening apparatus out there.
+The HRD uses innovative technology to evaluate their gems before issuing accurate grading reports.
+The company’s equipment department purchases some of the most sophisticated screening apparatus.
 The department then designs and fine-tunes these gadgets within the laboratory.
 The end products are powerful machines that deliver error-free measurements.

-Secondly, the laboratory works only with professionally-trained gemologists.
-Therefore, you can have peace of mind knowing your project is in a safe pair of hands.
+Secondly, the laboratory works only with professional gemologists.
+Therefore, one can have peace of mind knowing that their project is in safe hands.

-HRD is also keen on empowering the general public through its education programs.
+The HRD empowers the public through the various education programs that they offer.
 For the duration of its existence, the institution has endeavored to offer gemological training to people from all over the world.
 The courses are both on-campus and online.